tantaman/tantaman.github.io/_posts/2021-12-23-Deeply-Nested-Updates-React.markdown

 tags: software-engineering react
 ---

-Something irks me about React.
+Something irks me about [React](https://reactjs.org/).
 It's how inefficiently it handles deeply nested updates.
-Svelte is doing interesting work on this [here](https://svelte.dev/blog/svelte-3-rethinking-reactivity) -- but let's just focus on [React](https://reactjs.org/) and fixing the problem within React for this post.

 React apps, like any app, will have deeply nested components in the display hierarchy.